-There are several active residents' groups which each relate particularly to one small area.
-Some of these have already been involved in the public consultation exercise which was undertaken in October 2010 to gauge public reaction to the designation of conservation areas in Cliftonville.
+There is currently little evidence of civic pride in the Cliftonville area as a whole although there are several active residents' groups which each relate particularly to one small area.
+Some of these have already been involved in the public consultation exercise which as undertaken in October 2010 to gauge public reaction to the designation of conservation areas in Cliftonville.
+However, there is no such group in the Cliftonville Cliff Top